JohnBinford/AppleWood-Pointe/readme.md

   - John B. was fortunate to attend the recent lunch meeting, and promptly gave some thought to facilitating tool voting. </br>
        - John Binford is investigating the use of an online voting system like "Survey Monkey" or "Google Forms"  for this task.</br>
   [Click here to preview a test example of a possible way for us to vote up various tools](./Collateral/Selections.md) </br>
-   - If you hate computers like John, You can also email johnathan.binford@gmail.com with any votes you wish to cast!
+   - (After test period) If you hate computers like John, You can also email johnathan.binford@gmail.com with any votes you wish to cast!
      - John is also investigating a free online chat system we could use.</br>
      * Given that we don't want "login ID's" to remember, this is will be hard to figure out!